scikit-learn/enhancement_proposals/slep006/proposal.rst

 Alternatives
 ------------

-Over the years, there has been many proposed alternatives before we landed on this SLEP:
+Over the years, there have been many proposed alternatives before we landed on this SLEP:

 * :pr:`4696` A first implementation by :user:`amueller`